BJ-dev0706/Jupiter-Terminal-1/README.md

-This is a Token sales site with a scenario where a cat in a dog world saves mice.
+#😎This is a Token sales site with a scenario where a cat in a dog world saves mice.😎
 This site is built with React, Tailwindcss, and Jupiter Terminal.